AggelosMpirintzhs/ResearchPublicationsApp/README.md

 source sql/project_database_dump.sql;
 ```
 This imports the generated TSV files into the MySQL database tables.

--Before running, update the paths according to your local MySQL installation .
+Before running, update the paths according to your local MySQL installation .

 Run the script with views:
 ```sql